Vaccines are the only way out of this pandemic, and the very best way to protect people from coronavirus and have saved thousands of lives.

 There are no safety concerns from vaccinating individuals with a history of Covid-19 (whether confirmed or suspected), and it is possible that you could still carry and pass on the illness to others.

-Vaccination should be postponed for at least four weeks after onset of symptoms or four weeks from the first PCR positive test in those who did not have symptoms.
+Vaccination should be postponed for at least four weeks (28 days) after the onset of symptoms or from the first positive test in those who did not have symptoms.

 No – the vaccine will not affect the result of a test for Covid-19.